 3. While Brushing Your Teeth.
 When you brush your teeth, stand on one foot for 60 seconds and the switch.
 When that becomes easy, try balancing while lifting your leg to the side.

 4. When Getting Out Of A Chair.
-Every time you stand up from or sit down in a chair, use just your legs - or use one hand at first for assistance.
+Every time you stand up from or sit down in a chair, use just your legs (use one hand at first for assistance if needed).
 Do this 10 times a day and you've done 10 squats without going to the gym.